 ASAP is funding multidisciplinary research teams to form the ASAP Collaborative Research Network (CRN), which will address key knowledge gaps in the basic mechanisms that contribute to Parkinson’s development and progression.
 All data resulting from this funded work will be made available to the scientific community at large at the earliest opportunity.
 Read more on the ASAP CRN.

 As of 2023, ASAP issued CRN grants to a total of 15 team projects exploring circuitry and brain-body interactions.

 Biology of PD-associated Genes and Neuro-Immune RFAs

-Through its first funding program, ASAP is supporting 21 teams investigating either biology of Parkinson’s-related genes and/or neuro-immune interactions.
-All data resulting from this funded work will be made available to the scientific community at large at the earliest opportunity.
+Through its first CRN funding round, issued in 2020, ASAP is now supporting 21 teams investigating either biology of Parkinson’s-related genes and/or neuro-immune interactions.

 The funded teams and projects are:

 Mapping the LRRK2 Signaling Pathway and Its Interplay with Other Parkinson’s Disease Components